- I’ve spent the better portion of my free time looking for car keys.

 I knew I had issues when I casually mentioned to Roger, “I wish they had purses with wheels on them.”
 His reply, “They do.
 They’re called suitcases – and you have a problem.”

 I would love for you to have the feeling that wherever you go, you are not weighed down by “stuff”.
-(See Monday’s Post about Why Your Bag is a Reflection of Your Spiritual Life.)
+(See my post Why Your Bag is a Reflection of Your Spiritual Life.)